Security Threats and Sources

 Practical Example

 A company runs a public customer portal that stores personal information.
-Relevant threats may include credential stuffing against user accounts, phishing against support staff, ransomware against connected systems, and outages that prevent customers from accessing the service.
-Each threat points the team toward different controls and response planning.
+Relevant threats may include credential stuffing against user accounts, phishing against support staff, ransomware against connected systems, and outages that interrupt customer access.

 Common Misunderstandings and Close Contrasts